 These coordinates should come from either a known, surveyed location, or from the position averaging as in Section II.
-Any value may be used if a simple, relative coordinate system is all that is required.
+Any reasonable value may be used if a simple, relative coordinate system is all that is required.
+If a value that varies significantly from the actual location is used (i.e., several thousand feet away), it may not be possible to obtain RT20 status values of '0' or '1'.